RenderKit/oidn/README.md

 ## Prerequisites

-Open Image Denoise currently supports Linux, Windows, and macOS.
-In addition, before you can build Open Image Denoise you need the following
+Open Image Denoise currently supports 64-bit Linux, Windows, and macOS operating systems.
+In addition, before you can build Open Image Denoise you need the following prerequisites:
-prerequisites:

   - You can clone the latest Open Image Denoise sources
         via: